jprieton/puddletag-actions/README.md

 ### English case

-Convert to proper title case
+Convert to proper title case.

 - Convert to upper case the first letter of every word in the string
 - Fix lower-cases prepositions